 2. Genest, Marc.
 "The Message Heard 'Round the World."
 In Quills to Tweets: How America Communicates about War and Revolution.
 Andrea J. Dew, Marc A. Genest, S.C.M.
 Paine, eds.
 Washington, D.C.: Georgetown University Press, 2019.
-Pages 5-23.
+Pages 7-23.
+(Leganto)

-[Professor Genest of the Strategy and Policy Department examines the strategy used by the Sons of Liberty to win the battle of ideas against the British in the early years of the colonial uprising in Boston.
+[Genest examines the strategy used by the Sons of Liberty to win the battle of ideas against the British in the early years of the colonial uprising in Boston.
 Rebel leaders designed a marketable message to justify the revolt and implemented a communications network that dominated the information environment.]

 3. Mackesy, Piers.
 "British Strategy in the War of American Independence."
-Yale Review, vol. 52 (1963).
+In Revolutions in the Western World 1775-1825.
+Jeremy Black.
+New York: Routledge, 2016.
 Pages 539-557.
-(Selected Readings)
+(Leganto)